BIGJRA/BIGJRA.github.io/reborn.md

 Talk to the malfunctioning healing machine and plug in a data chip to fix it.
 Heal at this machine.

 Fly over to Route 1 Nature Center and defeat a Bouffalant to climb a Tauros.
-Next, you'll need to white out while riding Tauros - fighting another Tauros or Bouffalant may make this easier.
+Next, you'll need to white out while riding Tauros.

 Once you reappear in Lana's house... you'll somehow still be on your Tauros, but I assure you this is not a bug but a feature.